Slovenia in the Junior Eurovision Song Contest 2015: Format

 Mini EMA 2015 consisted of two semi-finals and a final.
 Six artists competed in Mini EMA, with 3 songs in each semi-final.
 In the two semi-finals, a three-member jury panel selected the winning song to proceed to the final.
 In the final, public televoting exclusively determined the winner.
 The competition was broadcast as a part of the television program Vikend paket.

 Competing entries

 Artists and composers were able to submit their entries to the broadcaster between 17 July 2015 and 31 August 2015.
-An expert committee consisting of Alenka Godec (singer), Anka Jazbec (irector and conductor of the RTV Slovenija Children’s Choir) and Boštjan Grabnar (musician, composer, arranger and producer) selected six artists and songs for the competition from the received submissions.
+An expert committee consisting of Alenka Godec (singer), Anka Jazbec (director and conductor of the RTV Slovenija Children’s Choir) and Boštjan Grabnar (musician, composer, arranger and producer) selected six artists and songs for the competition from the received submissions.
 The competing artists were announced on 4 September 2015.
 The running order for the semi-finals were announced on 10 September 2015.

-Semi-final 1

-The first semi-final of Mini EMA 2015 took place on 20 September 2015.
-A three-member jury panel selected "Najlepši dan" performed by Leni to proceed to the final.
-The jury consisted of Nuška Drašček (singer), Nina Pušlar (singer-songwriter) and Patrik Greblo (head of music production for RTV Slovenija).

-Semi-final 2
+Semi-finals

-The second semi-final of Mini EMA 2015 took place on 27 September 2015.
-A three-member jury panel selected "Prva ljubezen" performed by Lina Kuduzović to proceed to the final.
+The semi-finals of Mini EMA 2015 took place on 20 and 27 September 2015.
+A three-member jury panel selected one entry per semi-final to proceed to the final.
 The jury consisted of Nuška Drašček (singer), Nina Pušlar (singer-songwriter) and Patrik Greblo (head of music production for RTV Slovenija).